Dcode-Evo/img-animation/README.md

 preloader and imgAnimate

 The preloader will preload all images before launching the animation.
 If one image fails to load the animation will be aborted.
+The preloading starts on `window.onload` so the animation will not impact the page loading/rendering.

+Note: does not support multiple instances

 ## Getting started

+Simple as 1, 2, 3

 ### 1. Include the module dependency to your app